-Flat head syndrome symptoms in babies are usually easy to spot.
-In this article, we’ll share with you what causes it, how to look for symptoms, and what you can do to prevent it.
+Is flat head syndrome dangerous?
+In this article, we’ll share with you what causes it, how to look for signs, and what you can do to prevent it.

 When you’re a first-time Mama, your mind is filled with either heart-warming appreciation for this precious gift you’re holding in your arms or gut-wrenching fear at all the possible things that could go wrong.
 And perhaps you’re just like me, who once worried about the little things, including ensuring that my baby’s head shape remained round.